godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Company
 	- A Company Building generates *X* trait at the cost of *Y* trait.
 		- X Traits:
+			- Manpower
+			- Wealth
+			- Influence: The sway the Company has on the world stage, as well as
+			-
 		- Y Traits:
 			-